MLK Celebration 2023

 Este año nos enfocamos en el movimiento y el compromiso BE LOVE, ya que destacamos los tres puntos principales que componen el compromiso BE LOVE.
 Esta es la primera de cinco paradas a medida que se desplaza por nuestra Marcha del legado de MLK: Ruta de reflexión.
 Tómese un minuto para ver el video. ¡Una vez completado, desplácese ahogado hasta la parada #2!

-BE LOVE Pledge: Acknowledgement 1 – The violence, oppression, inequity, injustice, and hate in our world has to stop.
+BE LOVE Pledge: Acknowledgement 1 – The violence, oppression, injustice, and hate in our world has to stop.

 "Proud to be Maladjusted" - MLK Jr. Speech (1966)

 "There are some things in our nation and the world for which I am proud to be maladjusted and wish all men of goodwill would be maladjusted until the good society is realized.
 I never intend to adjust myself to segregation and discrimination.
 I never intend to become adjusted to a religious bigotry.
 I never intend to adjust myself to economic conditions that will take necessities from the many to give luxuries to the few, leaving millions of people smothering in an air-tight cage of poverty in the midst of an affluent society.
 I never intend to adjust myself to the madness of militarism and the self-defeating effects of physical violence."